dgw/sopel-rep/README.md

-# willie-rep
+# sopel-rep
 Lets users "luv" and "h8" other users on IRC.
 Clone of a mIRC script someone used in a channel I was in.

 ## Dependencies
-Aside from willie and its dependencies, this module has no dependencies.
+Aside from sopel and its dependencies, this module has no dependencies.
 (`time` is part of the standard Python library.)

 ## Commands